 Preheat Blackstone griddle to high heat (about 425°F).

-Place the steak on the hot griddle and cook for 5 minutes.
+For Blackstone skirt steak, place the steak on the hot griddle and cook for 5 minutes.
 Tongs make managing this long cut easier.

 Flip and cook for 3 to 5 more minutes, until desired doneness.
 Transfer to a cutting board and let the steak rest for 10 minutes before slicing against the grain.
-(If you slice earlier, you will lose the juices.)
-Sprinkle with freshly ground black pepper and flaky salt if desired.

 - First, cut the skirt steak into smaller pieces so it lays flat in your skillet.